 Robert’s public sector work includes roles as the inaugural Chief Executive of Health Infrastructure NSW and the Chief Operating Officer of the WestConnex Delivery Authority in Sydney.
 His private sector work includes landmark projects such as the Sydney Harbour Tunnel and Melbourne CityLink.
 He has been Bid Director on several major projects and brings a strong commercial and technical focus to project development and delivery, with a successful background in claims resolution.

-Robert is a Director of both Reliance Rail and Ontoit Pty Ltd, and a member of the EnergyCo NSW Advisory Committee and the New Dunedin Hospital Executive Steering Group.
-He also conducts assurance and dispute resolution work for various state governments on major projects, including chairing both the Independent Dispute Avoidance and Resolution Panel and Joint Project Committee for City and South-West Metro in Sydney.
+Robert is Chair of Inland Rail Pty Ltd and a Director of Reliance Rail.
+He also conducts assurance and dispute resolution work for various state governments on major projects, including chairing the Independent Dispute Avoidance and Resolution Panel for City and South-West Metro and the Joint Project Committee's across all 3 Metro's in Sydney.

 Robert studied civil engineering at the University of South Australia and obtained an MBA from the University of Technology Sydney.
 He is a Graduate of the Australian Institute of Company Directors.

-Rick was appointed to lead the Department for Treasury and Finance in April 2022.
+Rick was appointed as Chief Executive to the Department for Treasury and Finance in April 2022.

-Rick joins the department after a successful five and a half year period as Chief Executive of the Department for Education and four years prior to that as Chief Executive of the Attorney-General’s Department.
+Rick joins the Department after a successful six (6) successful years as Chief Executive of the Department for Education and four (4) years prior to that, as Chief Executive for the Attorney-General’s Department.

 With expertise in policy and strategy development, change management, public sector reform and project delivery, Rick’s knowledge of public administration was gained from an expansive career working at a variety of South Australian central government agencies at an executive level.